sshaar/clef2020-factchecking-task5/README.md

 ## Baselines

 The [baselines](/baselines) module contains a random and a simple ngram baseline for the task.
-To launch the baseline script use the following:
+To launch the baseline script you need to install packages dependencies found in [requirement.txt](requirement.txt) before you run the following command:

 > python3 baselines/baselines.py  <br/>